mikaelkrief/tech-summit-toronto/100-windows.md

     az appservice plan create --name myAppServicePlan --resource-group myResourceGroup --sku S1 --is-linux

 ## Create a web app.
 Give it a unique name.
-Specify any runtime (it will be replaced later)
+Specify any runtime (it will be replaced later).
+Note: execute this from a Bash cmd line (not a Windows one; at this time this command will break on Windows)

-    az webapp create --name <app_name> --resource-group myResourceGroup --plan myAppServicePlan --runtime "PHP|7.0"
+    az webapp create --name <app_name> --resource-group myResourceGroup --plan myAppServicePlan --runtime "php|7.0"

 ## Configure web app to use ACR image
 ```az webapp config container set``` command to assign the custom Docker image to the web app.
 Replace <app_name>, <docker-registry-server-url>, <registry-username>, and <password>.
 For Azure Container Registry, <docker-registry-server-url> is in the format https://<azure-container-registry-name>.azurecr.io.